J3tto/chesswithtony/content/Guide for Beginners.md

 ---
-path: "/guide_for_beginners"
+path: '/guide_for_beginners'
-template: "default"
+template: 'default'
-date: "2019-05-04"
+date: '2019-05-04'
-title: "Guide for Beginners"
+title: 'Guide for Beginners'
 ---

 ##Guide for Beginners